-My sharing vulnerabilities led to another woman talking about her difficult childhood after her father died leaving her mother a widow.
+My sharing vulnerabilities led to a woman from New Zealand talking about her difficult childhood after her father died leaving her mother a widow.
 She spoke about the sacrifices and hard work her mother spent to raise her and her sister.

 I asked if that had impacted the way that she made financial decisions.

 Was she afraid of being poor like that again?